 What Is the Elder Justice Act (EJA)?

-In response to growing concerns over older adult abuse, Congress passed the Elder Justice Act (EJA) as part of the Patient Protection and Affordable Care Act.
-This was signed into law by President Obama on March 23, 2010.
+In response to growing concerns over older adult abuse, Congress passed the Elder Justice Act (EJA).
+The EJA is a part of the Patient Protection and Affordable Care Act.
+It was signed into law by President Obama on March 23, 2010.

 According to the U.S. Department of Justice, older adult abuse is a serious and often underreported phenomenon.
-Statistics are difficult to interpret accurately when only one in every 23 cases is reported to the appropriate agencies.
+Statistics are difficult to interpret accurately.
+Only one in every 23 cases is reported to the appropriate agencies.

 - Dependence on the perpetrator